stacked-git/stgit/CONTRIBUTING.md

 - Each commit (patch) addresses a coherent topic.
 - `make lint` passes.
 - No commented-out code or unneeded files in commits.
-- Each commit has a meaningful commit message.
+- Each commit has a meaningful commit message using the [Conventional Commit][conventional-commit] style.
 - Each commit has a `Signed-off-by: Your Name <you@example.com` trailer.
 - Tests are added/modified that cover the bug fix or feature being added.